Evidence-based Approaches Being Adopted To Boost Flood-resilience In Mountain Regions: Malik Amin Aslam - UrduPoint

 Evidence-based Approaches Being Adopted To Boost Flood-resilience In Mountain Regions: Malik Amin Aslam

-Special Assistant to Prime Minister on Climate Change, Malik Amin Aslam, on Wednesday said that strengthening the human and technical capacity of public institutions and vulnerable communities in Pakistan's north and enhancing public understanding about risks of climate change-induced glacial lake outburst floods (GLOF) is vital to improve resilience of the northern regions against such disasters

-ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Oct, 2020 ) :Special Assistant to Prime Minister on Climate Change, Malik Amin Aslam, on Wednesday said that strengthening the human and technical capacity of public institutions and vulnerable communities in Pakistan's north and enhancing public understanding about risks of climate change-induced glacial lake outburst floods (GLOF) is vital to improve resilience of the northern regions against such disasters.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Oct, 2020 ) :Special Assistant to Prime Minister on Climate Change, Malik Amin Aslam, said that strengthening the human and technical capacity of public institutions and vulnerable communities in Pakistan's north and enhancing public understanding about risks of climate change-induced glacial lake outburst floods (GLOF) is vital to improve resilience of the northern regions against such disasters.

 However, initiatives are being taken to reduce risks and vulnerabilities from the glacial lake outburst floods (GLOFs) and snow-melt flash floods in the northern region, which have emerged to be a grave challenge for the country, said a press release.